shopware/frontends/apps/docs/src/getting-started/templates/demo-store-template.md

 The demo store template is a reference implementation of an online store UI.

 :::info
-The **Demo Store Template** is not suitable for production stores.
-It is under constant development and does not adhere to any versioning.
+The **Demo Store Template** is a reference implementation.
+It is under constant development and is not subject to versioning.
 Please go to [Limitations](#limitations) for more information.
 :::

 ## Setup & run